MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/eu-social-security-number-or-equivalent-id.md

 versicherungscode #

-socialsecurityno #
+socialsecurityno#

-Sozialversicherungsnummer
+sozialversicherungsnummer

 soziale Sicherheit kein

-Versicherungsnummer
+versicherungsnummer

 ## <a name="belgium"></a>Belgien

 ### <a name="format"></a>Format

-11 Ziffern ohne Leerzeichen oder Abgrenzungen
+11 Ziffern ohne Leerzeichen oder Trennzeichen

 ### <a name="pattern"></a>Muster